mpilone/hazelcastmq/hazelcastmq-stomp/README.md

 ## Not Implemented Yet
 * Acks (ACK, NACK)

-## Not Going to Work Any Time Soon
 * Transaction message reception or ACK/NACK (i.e. always auto ACK)

 ## Examples